 The BAFRA Board consists of 8 Directors who are elected for a period of 2 years.
-To ensure we maintain a level of continuity we open 4 of the posts for election every year.
-As such, this year the President, General Secretary, Director of Training and the Director without Portfolio #1 were open to nominations.
-Following the election process, I can confirm the following appointments:
+To ensure a level of continuity is maintained, 4 of the posts are opened for election every year.
+As such, this year, the roles of Director of Recruitment, Director of Finance, Director of Operations and Director without Portfolio #2 were open to nominations.
+Following the election process, the following appointments can be confirmed:

 On the 8th of March every year, sporting communities around the world celebrate women’s contribution, achievements and increasing visibility and call for the acceleration of gender equality.
 It’s a fantastic celebration of just how far we have come in raising awareness against bias.